Comments

 ColorizationColor value generator

-Just enter in the decimal value that you want to use in the various boxes and the registry string will automatically be generated.
+Just enter the decimal value that you want to use in the various boxes and the registry string will automatically be generated.

 Here are some color guidelines: